MicrosoftDocs/win32-pr.it-it/desktop-src/mediastreaming/basicdevice-canwakedevices.md

 ## <a name="property-value"></a>Valore proprietà

-Puntatore a un valore booleano che è **true** se il dispositivo può essere riattivato.
+Puntatore a un valore booleano **true se** il dispositivo può essere riattivato.

 ## <a name="see-also"></a>Vedi anche